 If you do arrive in a small low-built car, it might be a good idea to book a game drive from some of the surrounding hotels first.
 Just to see what you’re up to if you then decide to enter the park on your own.

 Another argument for booking a game drive would be the knowledge of the guides about animals’ whereabouts.
 That is certainly correct.
 However – don’t forget the distances and the fact that most animals are on the move all the time.
 So even if one guide gets info about certain wildlife at waterhole XY, by the time he/she gets there, there’s a good chance the animals will have gone.

 Which waterholes you should see

 Nevertheless, there is one waterhole very different from the others – Moringa.
 This waterhole is really unique because you’re not sitting in a car.
 Instead, there is a viewing platform with benches and stuff.
 You can sit down and enjoy animals coming and going for hours.
-Some people even do picnic there.
+Some people even do a picnic there.
 Which is cool as long as you stay silent and take your garbage back to the camp.
-Nobody wants to watch squirels and honey badgers enjoying frites and plastic bags.
+Nobody wants to watch squirrels and honey badgers enjoying fries and plastic bags.

 Moringa waterhole is located at the Halali camp.
 Literally a stone’s throw away, you can easily walk there from the camp.

 Elephants, zebras, wildebeests, giraffes, oryxes, lions, cheetahs, rhinos, hyenas (that are as scary as in Lion King), springboks, warthogs, dik-diks, elands, kudus, hartebeests, jackals and an amazing variety of birds.
 Just name it.